-- B. Organizations must notify ASHP's Vice President, ASO, of changes to leadership in the pharmacy technician program (i.e., changes in pharmacy technician program director or administrator, name of organization, and change in accreditation status with another organization), content and construct of the program, expansion into other states and/or organizational ownership and institutional accreditation within 30 days of the change.
-Any substantial change in the organization of a program or lack of timely notification may be considered justification for re-evaluation of the program and/or a site survey. - C. The PTAC will evaluate the credentials of each new pharmacy technician program director using the requirements outlined in the accreditation standard, and ASHP/ACPE will notify the program regarding the results of the evaluation.

-D. When requested, the pharmacy technician program director must provide ASHP's Vice President, ASO, the number of graduates who have completed the program's requirements that year.
+- A. ASHP and ACPE regard evaluation of accredited pharmacy technician programs as a continuous process; accordingly, the Commission shall request that directors of accredited programs submit periodic status reports to assist the Commission in evaluating the continued conformance of individual programs to the accreditation standard.
+Reports shall be required from program directors at least every three years.
+To maintain accreditation, programs must comply with all requests for reports from ASHP, ACPE, or the Commission. - B. Organizations must notify ASHP's Vice President, ASO, of changes to leadership in the pharmacy technician program (i.e., changes in pharmacy technician program director or administrator, name of organization, and change in accreditation status with another organization), content and construct of the program, expansion into other states and/or organizational ownership and institutional accreditation within 30 days of the change.
+Any substantial change in the organization of a program or lack of timely notification may be considered justification for re-evaluation of the program and/or a site survey. - C. The Commission will evaluate the credentials of each new pharmacy technician program director using the requirements outlined in the accreditation standard, and ASHP/ACPE will notify the program regarding the results of the evaluation. - D. When requested, the pharmacy technician program director must provide ASHP's Vice President, ASO, the number of graduates who have completed the program's requirements that year.